olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

     git config user.name "your name"
 ```

-Finally, we build our sphinx documentation using `sphinx-build` and push the output `_build` folder
+Finally, we build our Sphinx documentation using `sphinx-build` and push the output `_build` folder
 to `gh-pages`:

 ```yaml